thistlehouse/fcc-business-card/README.md

 # FreeCodeCamp Solo Project
-Learning React on FreeCodeCamp
-This is the first project proposed by the teacher Bob Ziroll
+Learning React on FreeCodeCamp this is the first project proposed by the teacher Bob Ziroll

 ## Business Card Mock
 ![laura-smith-card](./mock/fcc-card-mock.jpg)